Florida center Micah Handlogten stretchered off court early at the SEC final with broken left leg

 Play continued as Aden Holloway took a pass and finished a layup on the other end for No. 12 Auburn.
 Play then stopped as trainers rushed out to tend to Handlogten, and everyone inside Bridgestone Arena went silent.

 His parents were brought to the court from their seats in the stands.
-His mother, Danielle, wearing his No. 3 jersey, kneeled near his head as her son was treated on the court with his father, Ben, close as well.
+His mother, Danielle, wearing his No. 3 jersey, kneeled near his head as her son was treated on the court with his father, Ben, close by.

 The 7-foot-1 Handlogten ranked 11th nationally, averaging 2.3 shots blocked per game at Marshall where he was the Sun Belt Conference freshman of the year.
 He transferred to Florida, and the native of Huntsville, North Carolina, started 22 of 33 games including Sunday's tournament final.